Oilfield Driver Awareness (ODA)

 Guided by the six industry associations, the decision was made to combine the information from the General Oilfield Driver Improvement (GODI) and Light Duty Vehicle (LDV) courses into one course – Oilfield Driver Awareness (ODA).

-The Oilfield Driver Awareness course is focussed on developing effective driver behaviour and attitudes, helping drivers maintain an attitude of safety when they are behind the wheel.
+The Energy Safety Canada Oilfield Driver Awareness course is focused on developing effective driver behavior and attitudes, helping drivers maintain an attitude of safety when they are behind the wheel.
 The updated material has less emphasis on technical driving instruction.

 The course material will cover the following: